KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 -   **`kubectl logs <pod-name>`**: Essential for `CrashLoopBackOff`.
 This command prints the logs from the application running inside the container, which usually reveals the cause of the crash (e.g., a configuration error, a bug in the code).
     -   Use `kubectl logs <pod-name> --previous` to see logs from a previously crashed instance of the container.
 -   **`kubectl get pods -l app=<label>`**: The most practical way to find all Pods belonging to a specific deployment or service is by using its labels.
+-   **`kubectl api-resources`**: Lists all available object types that you can create or interact with in your cluster, showing their names, shortnames, API versions, and whether they are namespaced.
+It's a great tool for discovering what is available in the cluster.
+-   **`kubectl config view`**: Displays the merged kubeconfig settings.
+This is useful for verifying the current context, server URL, and user that `kubectl` is configured to use, which is a common first step in troubleshooting connection issues.
 -   **Node-level debugging**: If `kubectl` is not enough, you may need to SSH into the node to investigate.
     -   **Log files**: Check `/var/log/pods/` and `/var/log/containers/`.
     -   **Container runtime**: Use `crictl ps` to list containers and `crictl logs <container-ID>` to get logs directly from the runtime (or use `docker` equivalents if applicable).